Are we there yet?

-It has been almost 7 months since we started talking about Coronavirus.
+It has been almost a full year since we started talking about Coronavirus.
 I’m not sure if that time has flown by, or if it has crept along slower than when you were eight years old, counting down the days to your summer holiday.

 And for many 8 year olds across the world, they are still counting.
 Except they don’t know how long they will be doing it for.
 And their parents have no answers to give them.